rejeep/rejeep.github.com/_posts/2010-03-22-wrap-region-updates.markdown

 Actually, the
 [first post](http://blog.tuxicity.se/emacs/2008/12/08/wrap-region-minor-mode-for-emacs.html)
-I made in this blog was about the first minor I ever did, [Wrap Region](http://github.com/rejeep/wrap-region/).
+I made in this blog was about the first minor mode I ever did, [Wrap Region](http://github.com/rejeep/wrap-region/).
 That was more than a year ago.
 I have learnt a lot since then and when I looked through the source code for